ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - **Fate** → reactive, determined, False Self compliance
 - **Destiny** → agentic, idiom-expressive, True Self authorship

-The system does not produce the Destiny Drive; it **creates the conditions under which the pre-existing motive becomes lived experience**.
+The system does not produce the Destiny Drive; it creates the conditions under which the pre-existing drive becomes lived experience.
 ### The Cohesion
 This obstacle-removal architecture forms the conceptual core that is later mapped onto neural networks.
 It preserves psychoanalytic fidelity—Winnicott enabling being, Bion enabling thinking, Bollas describing idiom articulation—and aligns naturally with the recursive design of the Third Intelligence system.
  ---